 I started my first company in 1984, when I was 26 years old, in networking and communications.
 It grew to over $500 million in revenues, operating in 9 countries and with over 1,200 staff.
 It achieved a full listing on the London Stock Exchange.
 Since 2005, my passion has been life sciences, it is the perfect combination of innovation, growth and giving something back to humanity.
 I chair three leading companies in their segments:

 - Cells4Life – the UK’s largest cord blood stem cell bank and the only bank in Europe to store amnion and placental tissues.

-- Stabilitech Biopharma – the inventor of vaccines in a capsule.
-Stabilitech will do to big pharma what Amazon has done to the high street.
+- iosBio – the inventor of thermally stable, orally administered vaccines. iosBio aims to do to big pharma what Amazon has done to retail.
 Putting vaccines in a capsule that can be taken orally allows mass vaccination by mail, faster than needles and doesn’t require a healthcare professional, and provides better immunity than any other technology.

 - CyteTech – we have developed a red cell removal reagent, TotiCyte, that removes 99.3% of the red cells in blood.
 TotiCyte is the highest yielding CD34+ stem cell volume reduction technology for cord blood processing with post-thaw cell recover of more than 3X other technologies.

 I am also on the Board of Heart Cells Company which has treated over 600 patients who have suffered heart disease (dilated cardiomyopathy) with amazing results, over 60% get their lives back.

 Dressage – following my dream